 My name is Sylvia.
 I am a 57 year old rock climber and chef.
 I have been climbing for over 20 years and have been I lifelong food aficionado.
 As long as I can remember I would spend any free time I had scouring cookbooks and planning meals that included things like fresh baked bread, homemade pasta, and homemade cheeses.
 At age 50 I had a mid-life crisis and decided to participate in a six-month long farm-to-table cooking school in Boulder, CO.
 From there, I went on to open and run a Fresh-Mex restaurant which I owned for about 5 years.
+Most recently, I have become certified as a Fitness Nutrition Specialist.

 As for climbing, that is my other passion.
 I started climbing in NYS where my husband and I could always be found at the Gunks or in the Adirondacks.
 Our passion for climbing led us to move to Colorado where we enjoy a longer climbing season and can usually be found at Shelf Road or Rifle.
 Over the years we’ve traveled all around the globe, exploring climbing areas and food culture, satisfying both of my favorite curiosities.